CPSeek/SinkTaint/README.md

 # Research paper

 We present our approach and findings of this work in the following research paper: <br>
-<strong> Precise Discovery of More Taint-Style Vulnerabilities in Embedded Firmware </strong> (Under reviewing)
+<strong> Precise Discovery of More Taint-Style Vulnerabilities in Embedded Firmware </strong> (Under review)